The BGI’s Board consists of the following stakeholders from across the sector:

 Andy is an experienced video games entrepreneur of 33 years and has worked with many of the world’s top studios & publishers, running Mastertronic from 1988 – 2015.
 He chaired trade body Ukie from 2005-2015 and is still a board member.
 He is a board advisor at games developer Bossa Studios and a founder of games industry charity, GamesAid, where he is now a Patron, as well as working closely with BAFTA to develop their presence in games.
 Andy founded mobile & tablet specialist AppyNation and Gambitious, now renamed Good Shepherd, which is the world’s first equity based crowdfunding platform for games and movies.
 Andy was founder of simulation specialists Just Flight and a VP of games charity, Special Effect.
 Andy also sits on the Creative Industries Council, which reports directly to DCMS and BEIS, as well as being a founder of the UK Crowdfunding Association.
 Andy is chair of The British Esports Association and a board adviser to the world’s biggest esports company, ESL.

-One of the following two Rebellion representatives attends as a voting member.
+One of the following three Rebellion representatives attends as a voting member.

 Jason is the co-founder, Creative Director and CEO of the Rebellion group of companies.
 One of Europe’s largest independent game developers and publishers.
 Rebellion also publishes comics (2000 AD, Judge Dredd Megazine) and graphic novels, and also novels under the Solaris and Abaddon Books imprints.
 Rebellion owns a significant library of comics and other Intellectual property, and is branching out into TV and feature film production.